Fort MifflinPhiladelphia, Pennsylvania

 , about which we'll read more later.

-The starforts of the United States were almost exclusively built for the purpose of seacoast defense.
-Many of the British and French starforts built before the US Revolutionary War (1775-1783) concentrated on the inland waterways connecting what would later become the US and Canada, but once there was a United States, the effort was the prevent anyone from landing on its shores.
+The masonry starforts of the United States were almost exclusively built for the purpose of seacoast defense.
+Many of the British and French starforts built before the US Revolutionary War (1775-1783) concentrated on the inland waterways connecting what would later become the US and Canada, but once there was a United States, the mission was to prevent a hostile force from landing on its shores.
 What does one have plenty of when one builds one's starfort next to the ocean?
 One might correctly answer jellyfish, but in this case I'm talking about an endless supply of water.

 Unfortunately, it's frequently not that simple.
 Unless an engineer is fortunate enough to be tasked with building a starfort that's practically in